dnlvarga/dnlvarga.github.io/Web/App.md

 curl -s http://dev.inlanefreight.local/templates/protostar/error.php?dcfdd5e021a869fcc6dfaef8bf31377e=id
 ```
 Here we edited the `error.php` page.

 *Note: It is a good idea to get in the habit of using non-standard file names and parameters for our web shells to not make them easily accessible to a "drive-by" attacker during the assessment.
 We can also password protect and even limit access down to our source IP address.
 Also, we must always remember to clean up web shells as soon as we are done with them but still include the file name, file hash, and location in our final report to the client.*

+*Note: If we receive an error stating "An error has occurred.
+Call to a member function format() on null" after logging in to the admin page, navigate to "http://dev.company.local/administrator/index.php?option=com_plugins" and disable the "Quick Icon - PHP Version Check" plugin.
+This will allow the control panel to display properly.*

 ### Leveraging Known Vulnerabilities
 Once we find the version, we can look for exploits in `exploit-db`.